davidenq/coditor/README.md

 </body>
 ```

-Now, you can execute your application and by default you will see only one tab with the options that you configured into `config.json`.
+Now, you can execute your application and by default you will see only one tab with the options that you configured into `config.json` or via props.

 ### minimum props